Circuit length: 3.388 miles (5.451km)

 ALEX'S TRACK VIEW

-Another track I was quickest at first time out last year.
+Another track I was quickest at first time out in 2016.
 The obvious feature is the really long back straight, so being able to get a good exit onto there is pretty key.
 It's probably also the biggest paddock in the world!